aosumi-rena/XiuXianBot/README.md

   - Cultivation, hunting, ascending, element system, shop, inventory, status...
 - **config/**
   Additional game configuaations json files, used for gacha, shops, redemption codes and maps...
+- **utils/**
+  Additional utility tools for the bot to execute certain sub-functions of commands
+    - `account_status.py` Helps the bot to get user's data&status, and then generates markdown texts visuals display of the data
+    - `database.py` Back ups user's data, generates universal uid for new uers, ensures value defaults (to prevent errors)
+    - `localisation.py` Allows the bot to get localised text and sends them to users
+    - `otp.py` Generates the one-time password code for users to link accounts
 - **textmaps/**
   Folder where textmaps are stored, the bot uses these for localisations